realavocado/RealAvocado/README.md

 Welcome to my GitHub!
 I'm currently a Master's student in **Electrical and Computer Engineering** at the **University of Illinois Urbana-Champaign**, passionate about solving complex problems using cutting-edge technology.

-I worked as a **Software Development Engineer Intern** at **Amazon** from May 2025 to Jan 2026.
+I'm an incoming Software Development Engineer at **Amazon**, where I will work on Japan Store business.
+I also worked as a **Software Development Engineer Intern** at **Amazon Global Logistics** from May 2025 to Jan 2026.
 Please check my **[LinkedIn](https://www.linkedin.com/in/freddiejiang/)** for my work there.
 I love building scalable backend systems, optimizing algorithms, and working with cloud-based services.
 Check out my projects and feel free to reach out!

 ## 📊 GitHub Stats